To generously donate any amount, click HERE.

-In our Nuu-chah-nulth communities on Vancouver Island’s west coast we’re working to make sure our children in remote communities are exposed to science and traditional knowledge from their elders and knowledge holders.
+In our Nuu-chah-nulth communities on Vancouver Island’s west coast, we’re working to make sure children in remote areas are exposed to science and traditional knowledge from their elders and knowledge holders.
 Nuu-chah-nulth and other First Nations are underrepresented in resource management and harvest careers and we would like to change that.

 Uu-a-thluk science camps help re-connect Nuu-chah-nulth children to ocean resources, encouraging them to pursue jobs related to marine science, medicine/health, chemistry, biology and environmental science/conservation.
-Through being exposed to science in this way, the kids can recognize many possibilities for careers in science.
+Through being exposed to science in this way, the kids can recognize many possibilities for careers in the field.

 Donating $95 will send one child to camp.
-Though any amount will help us reach our goal!
+To generously donate any amount, click HERE.

-Your contribution to this year’s Shift the Tide campaign will help us bring science camps to Nuu-chah-nulth communities and allow a child to spend one week learning about biology, chemistry, physics, engineering (including traditional ocean knowledge) in an engaging way.
+Your contribution will help us bring science camps to Nuu-chah-nulth communities and allow a child to spend one week learning about biology, chemistry, physics, engineering (including traditional ocean knowledge) in an engaging way.
 These early experiences can greatly impact a kid’s life and positively influence his or her life choices.

 Last summer, 135 children from Ditidaht, Ehattesaht, Hupacasath & Uchucklesaht, Mowachaht/Muchalaht, Tla-o-qui-aht and Tseshaht First Nations participated in Uu-a-thluk science camps.
 Since 2005, Science Venture and the University of Victoria have partnered with Uu-a-thluk to bring a combination of science and Nuu-chah-nulth cultural knowledge to kids in Nuu-chah-nulth communities.
 Currently, Nuu-chah-nulth people are under-represented in careers like fisheries, aquatic biology and management.
-Science camps help foster enthusiasm while allowing hands-on learning experiences.
-You can help foster a love of science by helping more children take part.
+Science camps help foster interest in these areas, while allowing for hands-on learning experiences.

 What is Science Venture Camp?